AMD Ryzen 4000 Renoir Desktop Benchmarks Show Up To 90 Percent Uplift Over Last-Gen Flagship

 One of the Ryzen 7 4700G's best assets is the greatly improved core count over the Ryzen 5 3400G, last generation's flagship SKU.
 The Ryzen 5 3400G system also employed 16GB (2x8GB) of DDR4-3200 memory, so it's pretty much a level playing field for both processors.

 The 3DMark results revealed that you can expect a performance uplift up to 91.2% from the Ryzen 7 4700G in terms of processing power.
 The iGPU performance between both flagships was pretty close.
 The Ryzen 7 4700G has three less CUs than the Ryzen 5 3400G.
 However, AMD makes up the deficit by clocking the CUs more aggressively – up to 2,100 MHz to be exact.
-The Ryzen 5 3400G's iGPU, which ran at 1,700 MHz, outperformed the Ryzen 7 4700G's iGPU by 1.2%.
+The Ryzen 7 4700G beat the Ryzen 5 3400G by 5.7% in the graphics test.
+When the Ryzen 5 3400G's iGPU is overclocked from the default 1,400 MHz to 1,700 MHz, it outperformed the Ryzen 7 4700G's iGPU by 1.2%.

 The Ryzen 5 Pro 4400G deserves a bit of the spotlight as well.
 The hexa-core APU performed up to 56.2% faster than the Ryzen 5 3400G.
-The iGPU performance inclines in the Ryzen 5 3400G's favor as the APU was up to 7.9% faster in the graphics test.

-Sadly, the Ryzen 3 4200G submission is for 3DMark 11, so a direct comparison to its peers wasn't possible.
+The iGPU performance is almost identical with a difference that's less than 1% between the two.

+The Ryzen 3 Pro 4200G greatly benefits from AMD's decision to enable simultaneous multithreading (SMT) on the chip.
+With four more threads and faster clocks, the Ryzen 3 Pro 4200G pumped out 70% more performance than the Ryzen 3 3200G.
+The Ryzen 3 part shows the highest iGPU improvement so far by outdoing the Ryzen 3 3200G by up to 7.7%.

-The preliminary results for desktop Renoir look very encouraging on the processing side.
+Overall, the preliminary results for desktop Renoir look very encouraging on the processing side.
 This much is to be expected since Zen 2 and the 7nm process node opened the doors to octa-core APUs.
 It's a shame that the iGPU performance didn't exhibit the same level of gains.
 That said, overclocking is still on the table, so perhaps it's still possible to squeeze some more performance out of the iGPU in that aspect.

+Given Zen 2's improved memory controller it should be able to use higher clocked memory at or above 3800Mhz which would improve performance.
+And it might be possible to clock the GPU above the 4700G's 2100Mhz.

+It should be noted that a stock 3400G with 2800Mhz memory would score around ~3800 in the Graphics Test and ~4000 with 3200Mhz memory.
+Although it is disappointing that the leaked 4x00 series results are that close to the 3x00 series results hopefully the results will be higher when it is released.